Push to change Puerto Rico status faces new challenges

 The Puerto Rico Status Act is essentially a deal struck between González-Colón, an ardent supporter of statehood, and Rep. Nydia Velázquez (D-N.Y.) a supporter of self-determination with deep roots in the pro-commonwealth political movement in Puerto Rico.

-Under the bill as currently written, Puerto Ricans would go to the polls in 2025 to choose among statehood, independence and independence followed by a compact of free association with the United States.
-In the event that no choice won an outright majority of voters, a runoff would be held between the top two.
+Under the bill as currently written, Puerto Ricans would go to the polls in 2025 to choose between statehood, independence, and independence followed by a compact of free association with the United States.
+In the event no choice wins an outright majority of voters, a runoff would be held between the top two.

-The González-Colón-Velázquez agreement is significant in that it does not include the option for Puerto Rico to remain a U.S. territory, a status that many have decried as colonialist.
+The González-Colón and Velázquez agreement is significant because it does not include the option for Puerto Rico to remain a U.S. territory, a status that many have decried as colonialist.

 While the bill was hailed as a paradigm-breaking model to advance a standoff that’s engulfed Puerto Rican politics since at least the 1950s, it’s been written off as unrealistic in the current political climate.